JOE WERTZ Washington DC @joewertz

 DOUG BOCK CLARK, Durham, North Carolina, @dougbockclark

 Doug Bock Clark is a writer whose work has appeared in The New York Times, GQ, WIRED, The New Republic, Foreign Policy, and many other publications.
-His first book, about the world’s last hunger-gatherer whaling tribe, will be published in 2018 by Little, Brown and Company and was named one of the 100 best books of 2019 by The New York Times.
+His first book The Last Whalers was published in 2018 by Little, Brown and Company and was named one of the 100 best books of 2019 by The New York Times.
 He won the 2017 Reporting Award and was a finalist for the 2016 Mirror Award.
 He has been honored with a grant from the Pulitzer Center on Crisis Reporting and two Fulbright Fellowships.
 You can find more of his work at www.dougbockclark.com.

 SANDY ALLEN Upstate, New York @sealln

 Sandy Allen is a freelance writer whose debut book A Kind of Mirraculas Paradise: A True Story about Schizophrenia was published in January 2018 by Scribner.
 Sandy received an MFA from the University of Iowa’s Nonfiction Writing Program and is a former BuzzFeed features editor and co-founder of the online-literary quarterly Wag’s Revue.
 Sandy’s previously published features and essays can be found at hellosandyallen.com.
 Sandy is host of the podcast Mad Chat.